Dre Campbell Farm

 11. Use ECOWORKS

-ECOWORKS is a great organic pesticide that can be used in the garden.
-Not only is it good for getting rid of pests, but it is also great for treating fungus, mites, ticks, and worms.
+ECOWORKS is an excellent organic pesticide for the garden.
+Not only is it good for getting rid of many insect pests, but it is also great for treating fungus.

 12. Azera